Bar Readers' Course

 The BRC comprises four modules: Advocacy; Evidence; Ethics; and Jurisdiction and Procedure.

-The Ethics, Jurisdiciton and Procedure and Evidence modules of the 2013 BRC will be conducted over a 6 week period, commencing on Tuesday, 30 April and concluding on Thursday, 6 June.
-Click here to download a 2013 BRC Calendar.
+The Ethics, Jurisdiciton and Procedure and Evidence modules of the BRC are conducted over a 6 week period, during May - June each year.

-Subject to any exemption granted by Bar Council, participants are required to complete the first BRC offered after commencing practise exclusively as a barrister and attend all seminars in each module.
+Subject to any exemption and/or deferral approved by Bar Council, participants are required to complete the first BRC offered after commencing practise exclusively as a barrister and attend all seminars in each module.
 Click here to download a copy of the Specified Time, Attendance and Deferral Policy.